edmond-chow/TicTacToe/C#/TicTacToe/README.md

 The Tuple receive a 32-bit Code to create a course of Packs (Won, Lost and Mask) where the bits interpretation of Code same as Source.
-The original bits storing 9 Chesses now are for control codes to generate that 3 Packs.
+The original bits storing 9 Chesses now are for control codes to generate those 3 Packs.

 Won Pack Transformation
 * Empty(0b00) -> Chess.None(0b00)